Establish Asana conventions

 Naming template tasks

-Copy a template project or task template for repeatable, recurring, and predictable workflows.
-When you create templates, label the task or project name so it’s clear to teammates it’s a template and it’s easily found through search (e.g., “Template” or “Copy me”).
+Duplicate a template project or task template for repeatable, recurring, and predictable workflows.
+When you create templates, label the task or project name so it’s clear to teammates it’s a template and it’s easily found through search (e.g., “Template” or “Duplicate me”).
 Provide clear instructions on how and when the task or project should be used in the task or project description.

 Creating new projects